Lalochezia

 In consideration of all of my readers, posts with profanity are labeled.

 Profane language is considered rude in most situations and usually frowned upon in elevated discussions.
-The rumor is that people only use profane language when they don’t have the education to use proper language.
+Rumor has it that people only use profane language when they don’t have the education to use proper language.

-It’s important that professional and sacred forums consider the feelings of all participants when choosing language use.
+Respect demands that in professional and sacred forums we consider the feelings of all participants when choosing language use.

-However, in real life, there are situations where the word “bullshit” is a more effective choice than the word “sophistry.”
+However, in real life, there are situations where the word ‘bullshit‘ is a more effective choice than the word ‘sophistry.’
+Situations where ‘ass kisser‘ is more descriptive than ‘sycophant‘.

 But “with great power comes great responsibility.”